mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/reference/haproxy-templates/index.md

 <th style="font-weight:bold">Description and examples</th>
 </tr>
 <tbody valign="top">
-<tr><td><code>HAPROXY_HEAD </code></td><td>Specifies header information for HAProxy configuration file.
+<tr><td><code>HAPROXY_HEAD </code></td><td>Specifies header information for the HAProxy configuration file.
 This template contains global settings and defaults.
 This template cannot be overridden by service port or application-based settings.

 The default template for `HAPROXY_HEAD` is:
 <pre>